-- Layers of PTFE – This relates directly to the quality of product that you have purchased.
+- Layers of PTFE – This relates directly to the quality of the product that you have purchased.
 Obviously the more layers of PTFE that are in your grill mat then the better quality product you will have.
-This is not information that is standardized in ways such as size and thickness are however.
-Instead you will need a good eye, a good touch and a bit of experience.
-Knowing what good quality PTFE products look and feel like is a must so I would suggest acquainting yourself with a high-quality Teflon pan and transferring that knowledge over.
-Ideally the surface should be almost slick with just a hint of the minute squares that make up the coating.
+This is not information that is standardized in ways such as size and thickness are, however.
+Instead, you will need a good eye, a good touch and a bit of experience.
+Knowing what good quality PTFE products look and feel like is a must.
+So I would suggest acquainting yourself with a high-quality Teflon pan and transferring that knowledge over.
+Ideally, the surface should be almost slick with just a hint of the minute squares that make up the coating.

 How do you use a grill mat?

 Grill mats are extremely easy to use.
-Think of them as hot plates or griddle pans that can fit on your grill or in your oven, only non-stick.
-Grill mats can be used on any kind of grill as long as they are placed ideally around 7in away from the heat source.
+Think of them as hot plates or griddle pans that can fit on your grill, only non-stick.
+You can use grill mats on any kind of grill as long as you place them around 7in away from the heat source.

 Can you reuse a grill mat?

-Grill mats can be used hundreds to thousands of times each.
-As long as they are maintained well you should have no problems and even if you do, many manufacturers offer some kind of guarantee.
+You can use the best grill mats hundreds to thousands of times each.
+As long as you maintain them well you will have no problems.
+And even if you do, many manufacturers offer some kind of guarantee.

 What utensils can I use on the grill mat?

 Treat your grill mat in exactly the same way you would your non-stick pans.
-This means using plastic based utensils and not metal ones as these can scratch the coating of the grill and render it ineffective over time.
+This means using plastic-based utensils and not metal ones.
+These can scratch the coating of the grill and render it ineffective over time.

 How do you clean a grill mat?

 Grill mats are super easy to clean.
-After use on your grill, wipe the mats with a paper towel to remove excess grease and fat and place them in the dishwasher or hand wash them immediately with soapy water.
+After use on your grill, wipe the mats with a paper towel to remove excess grease and fat.
+Then place them in the dishwasher or hand wash them immediately with soapy water.
 Always place grill mats on the upper shelf of your dishwasher.

 Are there any alternative uses for grill mats?

 Grill mats can prove to be very versatile.
-They are excellent when used for cooking pizzas or making cookies, they can be used as a drip catcher for the bottom of your oven and they can also be used as pan liners to help cut down the cleaning required after using your casserole dishes and other such items.
+They are excellent when used for cooking pizzas or making cookies.
+You can use them as a drip catcher for the bottom of your oven.
+And you can also use them as pan liners to help cut down on cleaning after using your casserole dishes and other such items.